 Net cash used in investing activities increased during the year ended December 31, 2011 primarily due to increases in capital expenditures and software development expenditures.
 Also, the prior period includes cash and restricted cash acquired in the Eclipsys Merger.
-The increase in capital expenditures is related to the acquisition of computer equipment and software to improve our information systems infrastructure and to accommodate data management and hosting related to our SaaS and hosting solutions.
-The capitalization of software development costs increased as a result of the increased level of research and development expenditures during the current year that was driven by new product initiatives and regulatory updates to existing products related to initial "meaningful use" requirements.
-Capital expenditures and capitalized software expenditures are also higher in the current year due to the inclusion of a full year of Eclipsys operations.
+The increase in capital expenditures was related to the acquisition of computer equipment and software to improve our information systems infrastructure and to accommodate data management and hosting related to our SaaS and hosting solutions.
+The capitalization of software development costs increased as a result of the increased level of research and development expenditures during 2011 that was driven by new product initiatives and regulatory updates to existing products related to initial "meaningful use" requirements.
+Capital expenditures and capitalized software expenditures were also higher in 2011 due to the inclusion of a full year of Eclipsys operations.
 Our investments in dbMotion Ltd. and Humedica, Inc. also contributed to the increase.
 These increases were partially offset by proceeds received from the sale of a portion of our hosting equipment and infrastructure related to our Sunrise acute care clients to Affiliated Computer Services, Inc. ("ACS"), and the elimination of our restricted cash balance due to the expiration of certain letters of credit.

-Seven Months Ended December 31, 2010 Compared to Seven Months Ended December 31, 2009

-Cash provided by investing activities increased during the seven months ended December 31, 2010 due to the cash and restricted cash acquired in the Eclipsys Merger.
-This increase was partially offset by increases in capital expenditures and software development expenditures.
-The increase in capital expenditures is related to the acquisition of computer equipment and software to improve our information systems infrastructure and to accommodate data management and hosting related to our products.
-The capitalization of software development costs increased as a result of the increased level of research and development expenditures during the seven months ended December 31, 2010 that was driven by new product initiatives and regulatory updates to existing products related to "meaningful use".
-Capital expenditures and capitalized software expenditures are also higher during the seven months ended December 31, 2010 due to the inclusion of amounts related to Eclipsys operations from the merger date, August 24, 2010, totaling \$14 million and \$8 million, respectively.
+Seven Months Ended December 31, 2010 Compared with the Seven Months Ended December 31, 2009 capital spending and software development spending.
+The increase in capital spending is related to the acquisition of computer equipment and software to improve our information systems infrastructure and to accommodate data management and hosting related to our products.
+The capitalization of software development costs increased as a result of the increased level of research and development spending during the seven months ended December 31, 2010 that was driven by new product initiatives and regulatory updates to existing products related to Meaningful Use.
+Capital spending and capitalized software are also higher during the seven months ended December 31, 2010 due to the inclusion of amounts related to Eclipsys operations from the merger date, August 24, 2010.